 The Company accounts for the 2022 Convertible Notes under ASC 815.
 Under 815-15-25, the election can be at the inception of a financial instrument to account for the instrument under the fair value option under ASC 825.
 The Company has made such election for the 2022 Convertible Notes.
 Using the fair value option, the convertible promissory note is to be recorded at its initial fair value on the date of issuance, and each balance sheet date thereafter.
 The Company evaluates the change based on the conversion price at the current market value.
 When recognized, changes in the estimated fair value of the notes are recognized as a non-cash gain or loss in Other Income (Expense) on the statements of operations.
-The Company recognized a change in fair value of the 2022 Convertible Notes of \$1,250,000 for the year ended December 31, 2022.

 Effective January 5, 2021, the Company entered into a Note Purchase Agreement to issue up to \$2,000,000 of convertible promissory notes.
 On the same date, the Company entered into a convertible promissory note (2021 Convertible Note) with one investor for \$1,000,000.
 The 2021 Convertible Note bears interest at a rate of 6% per annum and is due and payable in full on January 5, 2023.
 The 2021 Convertible Note automatically converts upon a qualified equity financing, as defined in the note agreement to the number of shares equal to all principal and accrued interest divided by the conversion price of \$48.00, which is subject to adjustment as defined in the note agreement.
 The 2021 Convertible Note is also optionally convertible as defined in the note agreement for certain non-qualified financing, a change in control, or upon the maturity date of the 2021 Convertible Note.
-The Company incurred issuance costs of \$15,613 related to the 2021 Convertible Note, which has been recorded as a debt discount and were amortized over the term of the 2021 Convertible Note.
-The issuance costs were fully amortized at December 31, 2022.
+The Company incurred issuance costs of \$15,613 related to the 2021 Convertible Note, which has been recorded as a debt discount and will be amortized over the term of the 2021 Convertible Note.